 Chalk is fantastic for camping, especially sidewalk chalk.
 Let your toddler draw all over the paved areas near your campsite.
 Be sure to bring plenty because it wears down pretty quickly.

 Bubbles are super fun for kids of all ages.
 When my kiddos were toddlers, they would play with bubbles for hours.
-Of course, they love to make them, but most of all, kids love to pop bubbles.
+Of course, they love to make them, but kids love to pop bubbles.

 When you are all done, your toddler will have a thin layer of suds on them.
 Then add a little water and a washcloth, and you can transform your dirty baby into a clean one.